 Counterfeit products aren’t just those that you would expect from an expensive fashion label.
-That Burberry scarf you bought for a tenner from round the back Oldham Street in Mancester, is it really as good quality as the one in the Burberry shop.
+That Burberry scarf you bought for a tenner from the back Oldham Street in Manchester, is it really as good quality as the one in the Burberry shop?
 Probably not.
 But then again it probably won’t make much difference to you if it doesn’t wash very well.
 Buying a counterfeit Flash NAND device could mean losing all of your data, forever.

 For further reading please see the “Fight Flash Fraud” blog.